35percent/blog/src/pages/blog/2019-08-05-elephant-park-final-phase-affordable-housing.md

 ---
 templateKey: blog-post
 title: Elephant Park MP5 - the final chapter
-subtitle: >-
-  Final phase of Heygate redevelopment proposes increase in homes, but with decrease in affordable
+subtitle: "Final phase of Heygate redevelopment proposes increase in homes, but with decrease in affordable"
-published: true
+date: 2019-08-05
 ---
 Developer Lendlease proposes building 2,689 homes on the completed [redevelopment of the Heygate estate](http://35percent.org/heygate-regeneration-faq) - 220 more homes than were originally approved back in 2013, but with twenty-nine fewer affordable homes.
 Just 92 of the affordable homes in the redevelopment,now known as [Elephant Park](http://elephantpark.co.uk), will be social rent.